Northwest Army Tank

 The British also pushed for an attack on Petrograd.
 The British military mission assured Yudenich that, with the advance of the Northwest Army, the English fleet would provide support on the coastal flank and undertake an operation against Kronstadt and the Baltic Red Fleet.
 It was wise to launch the offensive before the start of winter, while the British fleet could provide support.
 Then the waters of the Gulf of Finland will be chained with ice.
 White also had to prove to the Entente its usefulness in order to be supported.

 In September 1919, the Northwest Army revived.
 Finally, the whites received weapons, ammunition, ammunition, food, which were supposed to arrive in the summer.
 The Entente stepped up supplies.
 True, there was a lot of outright rubbish.
 The war in Europe ended and the Westerners got rid of scrap metal.
-So, only one out of the batch of sent tanks turned out to be serviceable, the rest required major repairs.
+So, from the party sent tanks only one turned out to be serviceable, the rest required major repairs.
 Airplanes were unsuitable, because the motors sent to them were not the same brand.
 English guns were not of high quality, were without locks.
 But on the whole, the army was armed, equipped, equipped with ammunition.
 Parts began to receive food rations and cash allowance.
 Discipline has recovered, morale has recovered.

 There was no unity in the white leadership in the northwest about the future offensive.
 Part of the government believed that it was premature.
 The army is too small, so it is necessary to gain time, form new units, prepare and arm them, and only then strike at Petrograd.
 However, the opinion of the military leadership led by Yudenich won.
 The generals believed that it was necessary to attack immediately, while Denikin was advancing in the south, there was a supply from England and Estonia did not make peace with Soviet Russia.